 I do!
-My name is Marybeth Mitts, as the spouse partner resource manager, I’m here to help you assimilate to Williams College, Williamstown and the Berkshires.
-The college is committed to supporting the new employee, their spouse/partner, and family with the following resources and services offered through my office.
-I will help you with transitional support as you find schools for your children, recreational opportunities, find a spiritual community and help with employment leads in the area.
+My name is Cecilia Hirsch.
+As the Spouse Partner Resource Manager, I’m here to help you acclimate to Williams College, Williamstown and the Berkshires.
+The college is committed to supporting spouses and partners with the resources and services offered through my office in Human Resources.

 Resources provided for you and your family by

 I help spouses and partners with resume writing, cover letters and LinkedIn profile building, among other career assessment tools.
 I connect partners with employers, job opportunities, volunteer connections and assist with introductions to help grow your new community a little faster.

 Would you like more in depth career coaching?
 There are area career coaches that may also help you more deeply explore a revision to your initial career path.
 Are you returning to the workforce?
 My office also provides attention to relevant issues including job loss and returning to the workforce after an extended absence.

 Shared workplaces in our region offer spouses and partners access to professional connections and dedicated office and meeting areas, facilitating community-building and work activity.
 As part of the College’s commitment to the success of independent professional activity, Williams underwrites some of the cost involved with use of a coworking space.
 Find out more!

 Williamstown is a vibrant New England town that welcomes fresh perspectives and has room for people who want to effect change on local town boards and committees.
 I can put you in touch with the local chapter or group of your choice with a personal introduction if you have a passion for a cause or are interested in supporting the local communities.